 5. Ridgefield, Connecticut

 The Berkshire Mountains are a beautiful sight to see.
-Right in the center of them rests the town of Ridgefield.
+Right at the foothills of them rests the town of Ridgefield.

 They have their own artists guild, so it is definitely home for the artsy type!